ENCLOSURES

 Leith Hill Place Arts & Heritage Programme 2026

-Childhood home of one of England’s greatest composers Ralph Vaughan Williams, Leith Hill Place (LHP) is a place of creativity and inspiration.
-Managed by the National Trust, LHP is a growing cultural hub set within an Area of Outstanding Natural Beauty.
+Childhood home of Ralph Vaughan Williams, Leith Hill Place is a place of creativity and inspiration.
+Managed by the National Trust, it's becoming a dynamic cultural hub set within an Area of Outstanding Natural Beauty.
+The ENCLOSURES programme sets out to further establish LHP as a dynamic site for heritage arts practice that deepens our connection with the landscape.

 Landmarks - Spoken Word Video: developed through interviews with local residents about their relationship to the landscape